Pierre-Angelo/Projet-NAS/README.md

 For each router:
 - Assign a hostname in the format: RXY, where X is the ASN and Y represents the router number.
 - Define interfaces and their corresponding addresses.
-If the interface is inside the network you can simply put the hostname of the conneted router and an address will be attributed automatically.
+If the interface is inside the network you can simply put the hostname of the connected router and an address will be attributed automatically.

-Interfaces connected to other AS, must have one of the following formats dependig on the as number (n), remote-as number(m)
+Interfaces connected to other AS must have one of the following formats depending on the AS number (n), remote-AS number(m)

 - nm.mn.0.1/30 If configuring router and n<m
 - nm.mn.0.2/30 If configuring router and n>m